 Whilst a number of fruits and vegetables contain lycopene, tomatoes, watermelons, grapefruit, guava, red capsicum, carrots, red cabbage.

 The easiest way to pack a lycopene punch is to use tinned or cook tomatoes to help concentrate the lycopene alongside some extra virgin olive oil to ensure you’re getting a good dose and in it’s most absorbable form (Fielding et al., 2005).

 I’ll say it one more time for the people in the back, the Mediterranean style of diet is where it is at for fertility for both men and women.
 The focus on healthy fats, low GI carbohydrates, plenty of seafood providing essential omega-3s, moderate alcohol consumption, a diet rich in plant proteins from legumes and beans.
 It is the perfect combination for both men and women looking to conceive, plus it’s a really delicious and sustainable way of eating!

 One recent study showed that men who had a better adherence to a Mediterranean style of diet rich in fruit, veg, legumes and wholegrains were associated with better sperm quality (Karayiannis et al., 2016).

 I don’t love to highlight the things not to do, but, we know that limiting alcohol, quitting smoking and avoiding overheating that area (i.e. hot tubs, wearing boxers, not briefs) can all help with creating healthier sperm.

 Need some more tips on male fertility?
 Grab my expert tips on male fertility in my Nutrition for Male Fertility Manual downloadable guide today for just $19 AUD/$13 USD.

 Need some help with fertility nutrition?
-I can help you and your partner get the right nutrients to optimise your fertility whether you’re trying to conceive or going through the IVF process, nutrition can play some role in your reproductive health.
+We can help you and your partner get the right nutrients to optimise your fertility whether you’re trying to conceive or going through the IVF process, nutrition can play some role in your reproductive health.
+Apply Now!